impuls3iv/ajax-first/README.md

 ### Knowledge Check
 In your browser's address bar, type the "root path" of the server we have setup at http://first-ajax-api.herokuapp.com/, and hit enter.
 Inspect the request in the Network tab by clicking on it.

 1. What HTTP method did your browser use to make the request?
+GET
 2. How many milliseconds did it take your browser to complete it?
+52ms
 3. What HTTP status code did the server return?
 What does that mean?
+200 OK
 4. Was this an AJAX/Asynchronous request or a normal Synchronous request?
+Synchronous

 ## Step 1 - Your First AJAX Request
 We're going to use jQuery to make our AJAX requests.
 A flexible, and powerful way to do this is using the `ajax` function inside jQuery.
 To invoke the `ajax` function, you call it on the `$` object, and pass in a JavaScript object as an argument.
 Every time we make an AJAX request, that object will have __4__ main attributes.